padugg/infra-services/README.md

-# Scripts for Deployment of Core Services
+# Core Services of Padugg